-The application deadline is 11:59:59 p.m.
-Eastern time on 01/25/2018.
+The application deadline is 11:59:59 pm Eastern Standard time on

 Applications must be received no later than the deadline.

 Submit your application to Grants.gov unless a waiver has been issued allowing you to submit your application in paper form.
-Instructions for submitting your application to Grants.gov are contained in the Application Package you downloaded from Grants.gov.
 Instructions for submitting your paper application will be contained in the waiver of electronic submission.